Chords

 Guitar chord diagrams, or guitar chord shapes are used to help visualize the chord positions on the guitar neck.

-They can be presented in two ways, horizontally and vertically.
 They represent the guitar neck with the position and the name of the chord tones.

 Sometimes the fingers used to fret the notes are represented by a number related to each finger next to each string.
 1 for index, 2 for middle finger, 3 ring finger, 4 little finger.